PEDESTRIAN SAFETY IN SOMA YOUTH AND FAMILY ZONE

 PROJECT DESCRIPTION AND BENEFITS

-The Transportation Authority and the San Francisco Municipal Transportation Agency are developing recommendations for improving safety at five ramp intersections within the Youth and Family Zone to improve safety for all travelers within the zone, especially the most vulnerable populations, and to support progress towards the city's Vision Zero goal.
+The Transportation Authority and the San Francisco Municipal Transportation Agency have developed recommendations for improving safety at five ramp intersections within the Youth and Family Zone to improve safety for all travelers within the zone, especially the most vulnerable populations, and to support progress towards the city's Vision Zero goal.

 The study ramp intersections include: